 As these essential skills are developed, the apprentice’s sponsor or trainer signs the relevant sections of the training standard to indicate that the apprentice has met the individual training objectives by demonstrating the skills required of a skilled worker, or journeyperson, in the trade.

-A Heavy Equipment Operator — Excavator apprenticeship includes one level of theoretical training, which includes but is not limited to instruction in:
+A Heavy Equipment Operator — Excavator apprenticeship includes two levels of theoretical training, which includes but is not limited to instruction in:

 Depending on the training delivery agency, in-school training may be available in one of the following ways: